The Liver Building

 Booking total will show full price but invoice will be discounted.
 Multi delegate discounts cannot be used in conjunction with the Training Passport

-This event can be attended in-person or virtually (via MS Teams).
-When booking, please select if you wish to attend ‘Face-to-face’ or ‘Virtual’.
-All bookings, whether you attended in-person or virtually will be able to access a recording post event.
+This event can be attended virtually (via MS Teams).
+All bookings will be able to access a recording post event.

 Registration